-Solar cookers in use around the world mean healthy people and healthy environments
+Solar cookers around the world mean healthy people and healthy environments

-• 14.3 million people are directly impacted by solar cooking
+21.7 million people are directly impacted by solar cooking (approximately the population of Malawi; Sri Lanka; or Florida, U.S., each)

-• Over 5.8 million metric tons of CO2 emissions are prevented in one year, this is equal to taking more than 1.25 million cars off the road
+If all 4.8+ million cookers were in use simultaneously, they could prevent approximately 7.2 million metric tons of CO₂e annually.
+This is equal to taking more than 1.5 million cars off the road

 Countries can save millions, even billions of dollars annually, through avoided health and environmental costs by including solar cooking in their cooking practices.
 If everyone currently cooking with polluting fuels cooked with solar cookers ¼ of the time, over 1 trillion dollars could be saved annually across the globe.